lhoestq/hfjobs/docs/uv_scripts.md

 This works with any Python script - no special setup required!

-On its own, this isn't very exciting, you can also run a python script directly with Python!
-One of the things that makes uv more powerful is the ability to declare dependencies directly in your Python scripts, which allows you to run them without needing to install anything manually.
+On its own, this isn't very exciting; you can also run a Python script directly with Python!
+One of the features that makes UV more powerful is the ability to declare dependencies directly in your Python scripts, which allows you to run them without needing to install any dependencies manually.

 ### UV Scripts: Adding Dependencies